 Adequate nutrients from properly planned meals provide fighters with the energy for training, it helps repair and strengthen their muscles and improves their immunity.
 A sturdy immune system is a boon for fighters whose bodies undergo the constant stress of training and competitions.
-A proper diet in combination with the fighters’ training protocols help make them the best conditioned and most well rounded fighters they could possibly be.
+A proper diet in combination with the fighters’ training protocols helps make them the best conditioned and most well-rounded fighters they could possibly be.

 Crucial Components of Meal Plan

-Carbohydrates have to be consumed at the strategic points a day such as for breakfast, the meal before the work-out and the post workout meal.
-Simply eating large amounts of lean protein does not equate with a toned body.
-Eating adequate amounts of fats and carbohydrates for energy ensures that protein is better utilised for muscle building, rather than as an energy source.
+Carbohydrates have to be consumed at the strategic points a day such as for breakfast, the meal before the workout, and the post workout meal.
+Simply eating large amounts of lean protein does not equate to a toned body.
+Eating adequate amounts of fats and carbohydrates for energy ensures that protein is better utilized for muscle building, rather than as an energy source.

 Vegetables and Fruits

 Vegetables are also an important part of a fighter’s diet.
 Rather than the starchy vegetables like carrots and potatoes, it’s best to focus on eating fibrous veggies like broccoli, cauliflower, cucumbers, spinach, celery, red peppers, etc. Vegetables provide vitamins, minerals, and fiber which are essential for maintaining health and strength.

 Fruits also need to be included in the meal plan.
 The higher fiber content in vegetables and fruits helps keep a person feeling full and satisfied for a longer period of time.